Sustainable Development Goals and Lebanon: SDG 1: No Poverty

 In Lebanon, initiatives are implemented to support the poorest and most vulnerable communities.
 However, Lebanon is suffering regardless all the efforts being made.
 In this sense, many remain below the poverty line and risk being left behind.
 Considering some statistical facts, 27% of Lebanese are considered poor, spending less than $270 per month.
 In 2015, 70% of Syrian refugees in Lebanon spent less than $120 a month, 65% of Palestine refugees in Lebanon spent less than $210 a month and 90% of Palestine refugees from Syria spent less than $80 a month.

-SDG 2 : Zero Hunger
+SDG 2: Zero Hunger

-The issue in Lebanon regarding this goal is not about sufficiency of good food but the lack of its accessibility to everyone.
+The issue in Lebanon regarding this goal is not about sufficiency of good food, but the lack of its accessibility to everyone.
 For this, considering the statistical indicators, 16.5% of children under 5 years old in are stunted, meaning they are not developing properly due to malnutrition.
 About 11% of Lebanese, 93% of Syrian refugees, 62% of Palestine refugees in Lebanon, and 94% of Palestine refugees from Syria cannot meet their basic food needs.

-SDG 3: Good Health and Wellbeing
+SDG 3: Good Health and Well-being

-Lebanon has witnessed important advances that increased life expectancy and reducing some of the common killers such as coronary heart disease and respiratory diseases, and in improving access to quality health services.
-But, there are a lot of efforts in progress to improve the population’s health and ensure affordable health care for everyone.
+Lebanon has witnessed important advances that increased life expectancy and reduced some common killers, such as coronary heart disease and respiratory diseases, and improved access to quality health services.